 Here in the Contacts tab, the first thing you'll see is a blank page.
 Once you add contacts, you'll see the relationship score icons.
 These are icons that will appear next to your contacts to show you your relationship score with that individual.
 The more engaged you stay with a contact, the better the relationship score.

+You can edit which fields you see in your contact list.
 When your list of contacts is uploaded, all of the fields you designated may not be initially visible.
 You can add them to your list view by clicking the "Add a Field" dropdown and selecting which fields you'd like to see.